-- The DSL or a deputy should always be available to discuss safeguarding concerns.
-If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
-Staff should consider speaking to a member of the senior leadership team and/or take advice from IFD.
-In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - Teaching staff in all subject areas to understand that there will be various opportunities, planned and unplanned, to reference, reinforce or develop aspects of the safeguarding agenda within their lessons such as online safety, healthy relationships, challenging hate or prejudice and critical thinking. - 9.3.
+Teaching staff in all subject areas to understand that there will be various opportunities, planned and unplanned, to reference, reinforce or develop aspects of the safeguarding agenda within their lessons such as online safety, healthy relationships, challenging hate or prejudice and critical thinking.

 The DSL will undergo updated safeguarding and child protection training every two years.
-In addition to this their knowledge and skills will be updated regularly, and at least annually, to keep up with developments relevant to the role. - 9.4.
+In addition to this their knowledge and skills will be updated regularly, and at least annually, to keep up with developments relevant to the role.

+- 9.2.
 All staff members of the academy will receive appropriate safeguarding and child protection training (whole-academy training) annually.
-The DSL will provide ongoing briefings to the academy on any changes to safeguarding and child protection legislation and procedures and relevant learning from local and national serious practice reviews as required, throughout the year. - 9.5.
+The DSL will provide ongoing briefings to the academy on any changes to safeguarding and child protection legislation and procedures and relevant learning from local and national serious practice reviews as required, throughout the year. - 9.3.
 Staff members who miss whole academy training will be required to undertake other relevant training to make up for it, e.g., by joining another academy's whole-academy training, or receiving 1:1 training from the DSL.
-The DSL will be responsible for arranging this. - 9.6.
+The DSL will be responsible for arranging this.

 The nominated Link Trustee will complete specific online training provided by The Key for School Governors prior to or soon after appointment to the role; this training will be updated every two years.
 All other Trustees and Local Governing Body members will complete online training as part of their induction which will be updated every two years.
-In addition, an annual update on key changes to legislation and Trust context will be provided by the School Improvement Team. - 9.7.
+In addition, an annual update on key changes to legislation and Trust context will be provided by the School Improvement Team.

+- 9.4.
 We will ensure that staff members provided by other agencies and third parties, e.g., supply teachers and contractors, have received appropriate safeguarding and child protection training commensurate with their roles before starting work.
-They will be given the opportunity to take part in whole-academy training if it takes place during their period of work for the academy. - 9.8.
-On the first occasion which staff members provided by other agencies and third parties, e.g., supply teachers and contractors come to our academy to work; they will be provided with a leaflet with details of the safeguarding arrangements at our academy, which will include identifying the DSL and the process for reporting welfare concerns.
+They will be given the opportunity to take part in whole-academy training if it takes place during their period of work for the academy. - 9.5.
+On the first occasion which staff members provided by other agencies and third parties, e.g., supply teachers and contractors come to our academy to work; they will be provided with details of the safeguarding arrangements at our academy, which will include identifying the DSL and the process for reporting welfare concerns.
+All visitors are provided with a 'Safeguarding Information for Visitors' leaflet.

-9.9.
+9.6.
 The academy will maintain accurate records of staff induction and training.